discernus/research/1a_caf_civic_character/framework.md

 - Pettit, P. (1997). *Republicanism: A theory of freedom and government*.
 Oxford University Press.
 - Laver, M., Benoit, K., & Garry, J. (2003).
 Extracting policy positions from political texts using words as data. *American Political Science Review*, 97(2), 311-331.

-### Section 3: Analytical Methodology
+### Section 3: Measurement Methodology

-CAF evaluates political discourse across five bipolar axes that form the foundation of civic character.
+CAF quantifies political discourse across five bipolar axes that capture fundamental patterns in civic discourse.
 Each of the ten dimensions is scored independently for both intensity (raw_score) and rhetorical prominence (salience).

 **Dimensions & Axes**: